 The injection molding technique offers a simplified and time-saving alternative.
 By transferring the planned anatomy from a diagnostic wax-up or digital design into a transparent silicone index, the clinician can directly inject flowable composite into the cavity.
 This approach eliminates the need for tedious layering, reduces chairside finishing, and provides restorations with accurate morphology in a single step.
 1

 A key element in this workflow is the use of digital technology.
 The intraoral scanner accurately records the fine details of the patient’s dentition, including occlusal contacts and proximal relationships, in a non-invasive and comfortable manner.
 This digital data can be imported into design software such as exocad, which allows the operator to visualize the patient’s bite and design the restoration with precise occlusal anatomy tailored to the functional requirements.
 The design is then transferred into a 3D-printed model, over which a transparent silicone index is fabricated.
 This ensures reproducibility, accuracy, and predictability throughout the restorative process.5.
-The digital workflow significantly reduces procedural inconsistencies during both the clinical and laboratory stages,
+The digital workflow significantly reduces procedural inconsistencies during both the clinical and laboratory stages.

 The final restorative step involves the use of Pidilite Intelligent Master Design flowable composite, which offers excellent flow properties, adaptability, and mechanical strength.
 When injected through the silicone index, the material accurately reproduces the details of the digitally planned anatomy.
 Its favorable handling, polishability, and wear resistance make it suitable for posterior load-bearing regions, while its reduced polymerization shrinkage improves marginal adaptation and longevity.